nilq/ferm-smart/README.md

 ## Intro

-A simulation of the cow rumen and enteric fermentation, visualising the direct correlation between consumen glucose and the methanogens' summed methane output
+A simulation of the cow rumen and enteric fermentation, visualising the direct correlation between consumen glucose and the methanogens' summed methane output.